DefSol/poshfiles/README.md

 ~~In the mean time, it will just be manually released, Oh the pain!~~

 Once the repo has been cloned you can run deploy.ps1 and this should bootstrap your profile.
-Reloading your profile should then pimp your porfile
+Reloading your profile should then pimp your profile

 Features
 --------